|

 wrapped up in an enigma which Robert Darroch, our vice-president

 and driving-force has spent many years trying to unravel.
+Our inaugural

 meeting was held here, in the Rose Garden Pavilion in 1992.
 So